guilhermevrs/personal-website/content/archives/Scrum-velocity-chart/Scrum-velocity-chart.EN.md

 ### When planning the next sprint

-During the Sprint Planning, the team gets together and, knowing their average velocity of 40 points, looks at the product backlog.
-Folowing the priority set by the Product Owner, the sum of the most important tasks points can be either 37 or 45 points.
+During the Sprint Planning, the team gets together and, knowing their average velocity (le's say 40 points), looks at the product backlog.
+Folowing the priority set by the Product Owner, the sum of the most important tasks points can be between the lower and upper bound (let's consider 37 and 45 points respectively).
 By only having the average, it's hard to get a good confidence factor.

 One could blindly go always for the average velocity being the maximmun points the team can do during the sprint.
 In the example above, they would go for the 37 points, leaving the 8 points task out of the scope.
 From my experience, this has negative impacts on the team (we don't challenge ourselves to deliver more) and on the stakeholders (this feature we dropped was so close to be in progress).